Company told to pay €50,000 to consultant for unfair dismissal

 Replacement

-On April 17th last year, an email between the two confirms that they are looking at a replacement, stating “I don’t want to hire (a new employee) until we are quite sure (the complainant) will not be around”.
+On April 17th last year, an email between the two confirms that they were looking at a replacement, stating “I don’t want to hire [a new employee] until we are quite sure [the complainant] will not be around”.

 Counsel for the complainant, William Kelly BL, told the WRC hearing that based on the emails, an unambiguous decision had been made in early April 2018 by senior management to manage the complainant out of the company.